Too Much Slurry is a campaign against the harm caused to local communities by Intensive Farming and by anaerobic digesters.

-The harm is UK-wide and we hope to provide a place that threatened communities can go to when trying to protect their environment, quality of life and health.
-The threat is caused by large agribusiness developers who simply ignore their responsibilities to their neighbours and inadequatedly resourced and funded regulatory bodies.
+The harm is UK-wide and we hope to provide a website that threatened communities can go to when trying to protect:

 Our hope is that together we will achieve change.